The Unity Walk Story

 opens their doors to each other in a striking display of hospitality.

 Christians, Muslims, Jews, Sikhs, Hindus, Buddhists, other faiths, and those of no faith, come learn about each other, enjoy great food, and create friendships.

 Walkers listen to moving speeches, engage in thought provoking dialogue, and come together for service projects.

-At the link above, you will find a listing of interfaith activities, programs and events in the Washington, DC metro region.
+Here you will find a listing of interfaith activities, programs and events in the Washington, DC metro region.
 Check back periodically for updates.
 Please contact us if you would like to submit an event (please give 7 days notice minimum).
-Unity Walk seeks to be a connector for people to our programs and other avenues for interfaith efforts.
+Unity Walk seeks to connect people to our programs and other interfaith efforts.